ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

 <img align="center" style="padding: 13px" width="450" src="assets/images/screenshot66.png">

 <div class=indentation>
   d.
-Open the <b>Solver</b> datasheet, and review the following inputs:
+Open the <b>Solver</b> datasheet and review the following inputs:
   <br>
   <div class=indentation>
     i. <i>Function</i> – is set to <i>Default</i>.
 This specifies that the best solver currently available in your computer should be used to solve the conservation planning problem.